srjenith/Food_Delevary_Website/README.md

 # Food_Delevary_Website
-This is a simple food delevary website fornt end
+This is a simple food delevary website fornt end design